Individualistic culture

 People in individualistic societies are more likely to express their emotions publicly.
 They are more likely to be mobile in their living situations and resent attempts to impose limits on their freedoms.
 In contrast, collectivist societies are more guarded emotionally, more stable in their mobility, and more accepting of limits imposed from within the group.
 Individualistic cultures are also generally considered to favor innovation and entrepreneurship.
 Conformity within collectivist societies allows for better cooperation but lessens innovation.

 Despite the notable differences between individualistic and collectivist cultures, researchers also note that no nation or society on Earth can fall squarely in either category.
 While the United States routinely ranks among the most individualistic nations, families and communities maintain strong social bonds in many places.
-According to sociological research, Midwestern states such as Montana, Colorado, and Iowa tend to exhibit more individualistic traits; California, Utah, Hawaii, and many Southern states are more collectivist.
+According to sociological research, Midwestern states such as Montana and Iowa tend to exhibit more individualistic traits; California, Utah, and Hawaii are more collectivist cultures.

-Australia, New Zealand, and most European nations are generally considered to be more individualistic.
-Asian nations and parts of South America generally tend to be more collectivist.
+Australia, New Zealand, and most European nations, such as the United Kingdom, the Netherlands, and Germany, are generally considered to be more individualistic.
+Scandinavian countries, such as Denmark and Sweden, put value on individualism while promoting social welfare programs, which are collectivist.
+Asian nations, such as Japan, China, and South Korea, and parts of South America generally tend to be more collectivist.

 Bibliography